In the old days before the interstates, federal, state and county highways were the only way to get into Florida from the northern states.

 Pensacola - Fort Walton Beach - Destin - Seaside - Panama City - Mexico Beach - Port St Joe - Apalachicola - Carrabelle - Panacea - Perry - Crystal River - Homosassa - Brooksville - Dade City - Lakeland - Lake Wales - Avon Park - Sebring - Okeechobee - Palm Beach

-4 of these towns are described on 4 Small Florida Towns on the Forgotten Coast.
+Three of these towns are described on

 This historic route was also one of Florida's first "super highways" and is four-laned in many sections.
 It starts at the St. Marys River on the Georgia border and goes through many old Florida towns that the interstates have bypassed.
 Some of these little towns are pretty drab; others are good places to stop and eat or sleep and look at the sights.